What is a Food Bank?

 A food bank acts as a wholesaler, sourcing large amounts of food and making it available to smaller, local food shelves and food pantries, so they can provide free groceries and healthy meals to our neighbors experiencing hunger and food insecurity.

-The food we provide stocks the shelves and fridges of more than 388 local food shelves so they can help hungry families, children and seniors.
-In 2021, we distributed more than 120 million pounds of food.
+The food we provide stocks the shelves and fridges of 423 local food shelves so they can help hungry families, children and seniors.
+In 2022, we distributed nearly 123 million pounds of food.

 What's the Difference?

 Second Harvest Heartland is a food bank that receives extremely large quantities of donated food, and purchases food directly.
 We sort and repack this food into smaller-sized portions, store it in our warehouse, refrigerator and freezer space, then distribute it as needed to thousands of hunger relief partner programs in the region.